sungnga/practice/reactjs/README.md

 **Context API and useContext Hook:**
 - Context provides a way to pass data through the component tree without having to pass props down manually at every level
-- In a typical React application, data is psssed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application
+- In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application
 - Context provides a way to share values like these btwn components w/out having to explicitly pass a prop through every level of the tree

 **1. To create a context (object):**